 IMAGO Organic fertilizer

-Frass is the byproduct of insect farming.
+First, it is not actual insects.
+IMAGO is insect frass, which is the byproduct of insect farming.
 Mealworm frass is from the Tenebrio molitor species, and includes particles of shed exoskeleton, feed remnants, and digested matter.
-In short, it's bug droppings.
+In short, it's mostly bug droppings and shed 'skin'.
 And because it is from insects, it contains chitin.
 It's also rich in essential nutrients and beneficial organic matter, making it a unique organic fertilizer to support strong, healthy plant growth.

 It's nutrient-rich: